Mohamedemad27/BrightSmile-BK/apps/users/README.md

 - `(user_type, is_active)` - For filtering users by type and status
 - `(is_verified, is_active)` - For filtering verified active users
 - `email` - Additional index for email lookups
+- `google_id` - For Google OAuth lookups
+- `auth_provider` - For filtering by authentication provider

 ### User Types